-On October 12, 2016, the Board of Directors declared a quarterly cash dividend of \$0.10 per share of common stock, which was paid on November 23, 2016 to shareholders of record at the close of business on November 9, 2016.
+On December 14, 2016, the Board of Directors declared a quarterly cash dividend of \$0.10 per share of common stock, which was paid on January 25, 2017 to shareholders of record at the close of business on January 11, 2017.

-On December 14, 2016, the Board of Directors declared a quarterly cash dividend of \$0.10 per share of common stock, payable on January 25, 2017 to shareholders of record at the close of business on January 11, 2017.
+On March 15, 2017, the Board of Directors declared a quarterly cash dividend of \$0.10 per share of common stock, payable on April 26, 2017 to shareholders of record at the close of business on April 12, 2017.

-Pending Share Registration
+Share Registration

-As a result of the acquisition of Grand Design, Winnebago has agreed to register the 4,586,555 shares of common stock issued to the Summit Sellers and the RDB Sellers pursuant to the terms of a registration rights agreement.
-Under the registration rights agreement, Winnebago has agreed to file a shelf registration statement on the second business day following the filing of an amendment to Winnebago's Current Report on Form 8-K reporting the completion of the acquisition of Grand Design containing the financial statements and pro forma financial information concerning the acquisition.
-Winnebago has agreed to keep the registration statement effective for up to three years.
-We intend to register these shares on Form S-3 in January of 2017.
+As a result of the acquisition of Grand Design, Winnebago agreed to register the 4,586,555 shares of common stock issued to the Summit Sellers and the RDB Sellers pursuant to the terms of a registration rights agreement.
+Under the registration rights agreement, Winnebago filed a shelf registration statement on January 20, 2017 to register these shares for resale.